vsch/idea-multimarkdown/README.md

 Working with the source
 -----------------------

-This plugin is using a modified version of [sirthias], I post my PR's but there is always a delay in both generating them and for them to be merged.
+This plugin is using a modified version of [sirthias/pegdown], I post my PR's but there is always a delay in both generating them and for them to be merged.
 Additionally, some changes are specific to this plugin and have no wide appeal.

 The pegdown source used in this plugin can be found [vsch/pegdown].